Probate Q&A Series What steps must a beneficiary follow to obtain sale proceeds held in trust during a North Carolina special proceeding?

 • Certified order of sale and confirmation.

 • Any interim or final accounting filed by the personal representative or special administrator under N.C.
-Gen. Stat. § 28A-13-2.
+Gen. Stat. § 28A-21-2.

 Decide Between Interim and Final Distribution

-If the estate is not fully administered but the only remaining asset is sale proceeds, you may seek an interim distribution under N.C.
-Gen. Stat. § 28A-19-2.
-This lets beneficiaries receive part of their share before the final accounting is complete.
+If the estate is not fully administered but the only remaining asset is sale proceeds, you may seek an interim distribution if the personal representative is in a position to make a partial distribution consistent with North Carolina probate law.

 File Your Petition with the Clerk